dzackgarza/Qual-Review-and-Solutions/Topology/UGA_Questions_with_solutions/UGA_Topology_Qual_Solutions.md

 :::

-:::{.solution}
-\envlist
 :::{.concept}
 \envlist
 - Continuous bijection + open map (or closed map) $\implies$ homeomorphism.
 - **Closed** subsets of compact sets are compact.
 - The continuous image of a compact set is compact.
-- Closed subsets of Hausdorff spaces are compact.
+- Compact subsets of Hausdorff spaces are closed.
 :::

+:::{.solution}
+\envlist

 :::{.proof title="of a"}
 We'll show that $f$ is a closed map.